 2. Try booster pads.

-Another way to add absorbency is to try booster pads, for example the Dignity Stackables (standard absorbency – 8 fl. oz) or the Tranquility Topliner Regular Booster Pads (heavy absorbency – 10.9 fl. oz.).
+Another way to add absorbency is to try booster pads, for example, the Dignity Stackable (standard absorbency – 8 fl. oz) or the Tranquillity Topliner Regular Booster Pads (heavy absorbency – 10.9 fl. oz.).
 Booster Pads can be used as more than one at a time in a stack, and they add more and more absorbency to almost any pull-up or brief with tabs.
 Tranquility makes the most absorbent pads.
 You can also try a reusable alternative like the Slim Fit Shield Reusable Pad

 3. Make sure it's snug around the legs.